-Intriguing looks and tech allied to fun handling
+Intriguing looks and tech allied to fun handling with 4WD too

 What is it?

 The 508 Peugeot Sport Engineered – we’ll call it the PSE from now on – has had a facelift.
 This powerful sporty hybrid hatch/estate was the first Peugeot performance car to launch in several years, to coincide with Peugeot’s return to Le Mans in 2022.

 But it's an outlier in Peugeot's hot-car history.
 Not a hot hatch for a start.
 But also, Peugeot management keep insisting to us they are too busy electrifying the whole range to think about souped-up versions for several years to come.
 Boo.

 The marketeers cite three key rivals: the Audi S4, BMW M340i and Volkswagen Arteon R, cars which aren’t hybrids, and which Peugeot hopes the PSE will mercilessly take down in fleet sales, where the unrealistically low official CO2 claims of this 508 (41g/km) ensure seriously competitive monthly tax costs for company-car drivers.

 Believe it or not, but this is Peugeot’s most powerful production car ever, and can do the 0-62 sprint in 5.2 seconds, helped by 4WD traction.

 A 1.6-litre four-cylinder petrol engine, in similar 200bhp tune to when it appeared in the 208 GTI hot hatch, combines with a pair of electric motors – one for each axle – for a peak of 355bhp.
 It's all hooked up to an eight-speed automatic gearbox, good for 0-62mph in 5.2secs and a 155mph top speed (electronically limited, just like its German foes).